Pereira-lab/QmihR/README.md

-MicRNAh: pipeline for microbiome characterization from human-centered RNA-seq datasets
+QmihR: pipeline for quantification of microbiome in human RNA-seq

 README